Upgrade Preparation Checklist for Enterprise PKS v1.5

 For a list of the available action flags for setting node drain behavior, see pks update-cluster in PKS CLI.

-As of Kubernetes v1.14.5, if you are running Enterprise PKS on Azure,
+If you are running Enterprise PKS on Azure,

 you must add the